unifycoin/unifycore/README.md

 Please use at your own risk.

-Potcore is still under heavy development and not quite ready for "drop-in" production use.
-If you find a security issue, please email ren@potcoin.com
+Unifycore is still under heavy development and not quite ready for "drop-in" production use.
+If you find a security issue, please email ren@unifycoin.com

 #Contributing

-Potcore needs some developer love.
+Unifycore needs some developer love.
 Please send pull requests for bug fixes, code optimization, and ideas for improvement.

 #Browser support

 ## Building the browser bundle

-To build Potcore full bundle for the browser (this is automatically executed after you run `npm install`):
+To build Unifycore full bundle for the browser (this is automatically executed after you run `npm install`):

 ```
 node browser/build.js -a
 ```

-This will generate a `browser/bundle.js` file which you can include in your HTML to use Potcore in the browser.
+This will generate a `browser/bundle.js` file which you can include in your HTML to use Unifycore in the browser.

 ##Example browser usage